I’ve had gumbo on my list of recipes to try out for over a year now. There’s one main reason why I haven’t made it until now: Gumbo snobs.

 Yep.
 You read that right.
 I’ve discovered that people who make gumbo are very… um… opinionated.
 There’s one way to do it and it’s their way.

 Of course, the reality of it is that there are a bunch of different ways to make gumbo.
 It can have seafood, sausage, chicken, or just veggies.
 It can use a dark or light roux made from oil or butter.
 It should probably be served over rice, but I’m sure there are other options.

 So let’s just get this out of the way: This is one way to make gumbo.
 I’m not sure if it’s the best, but it’s damn good.

 If you have issues with it, please take it up with Bettyjean, the creator of the recipe.
 Who’s Bettyjean you might ask?
 I have no idea.

-Anyway, Bettyjean apparently let them publish her gumbo recipe and I’m glad she did.
+Anyway, Bettyjean apparently let them publish her Homemade Chicken Gumbo recipe and I’m glad she did.
 I made a few changes to it, but nothing major.

 1) Add stock ingredients to a large pot with enough water to cover everything, 8-10 cups.
 Bring to a simmer and simmer on low, covered, for at least 2 hours.

 2) Remove chicken pieces from stock.
 Remove skin from chicken and shred the pieces into large chunks.
 Strain the stock.